Azure/azure-quickstart-templates/sonarqube-azuresql/README.md

   5. Allow SonarQube HTTPS (443) Inbound through the Windows Firewall
   6. Download SonarQube 5.6.1 and unzip to staging folder
   7. Replace the SonarQube connection string with the connection string of the Azure SQL Server created earlier
-  8. Install SonarQube as a Windows Service using the Local Admin acct
+  8. Install SonarQube as a Windows Service using the Local Admin acctount
   9. Start the SonarQube Windows Service and let it configure the SonarQube DB
+- In case of secure installtion, run a PowerShell custom extension on the Virtual Machine to:
+  1. Install Application Request Routing on IIS (ARR)
+  2. Generate a self-signed certificate
+  3. Change SonarQube website binding to HTTPs using port 443 and the self-signed certificate.
+  4. Disable HTTP firewall rule.
+  5. Configure AAR proxy settings.
+  6. Add rewrite rules for the website.

 * * *